History of Miami City

 Today, they are part of the local culture and can be seen in window cafés around the city, notably outside major shops and restaurants.
 Restaurants such as Versailles in Little Havana are landmark eateries in Miami.

 Miami is famed for its seafood, as it is located on the Atlantic Ocean and has a long history as a seaport.
 Many seafood restaurants can be found along the Miami River and in and around Biscayne Bay.
 Restaurant brands such as Burger King, Tony Roma’s, and Benihana call Miami home.

 Miami is a major commercial and financial center with a vibrant international business community.
-The Globalization and World Cities Study Group & Network (GaWC) ranked Miami as a “Alpha minus world city” in a 2010 ranking of world cities based on the presence of global corporate service organizations.
+The Globalization and World Cities Study Group & Network (GaWC) ranked Miami as an “Alpha minus world city” in a 2010 ranking of world cities based on the presence of global corporate service organizations.

 The headquarters and production studios of Univisión, Telemundo, and TeleFutura are all located in Miami.
 Telemundo Television Studios is responsible for a significant amount of Telemundo’s original material, such as telenovelas and talk shows.

-The Port of Miami and Miami International Airport are among the busiest ports of entry in the United States, notably for goods from South America and the Caribbean.
-The Port of Miami is the world’s biggest cruise port, and MIA is Florida’s busiest airport and the country’s main gateway to Latin America.
-The city also boasts the country’s highest concentration of foreign banks, especially around Brickell Avenue in Miami’s financial sector.
+The Port of Miami and Miami International Airport is among the busiest ports of entry in the United States, notably for goods from South America and the Caribbean.

 Read Interesting Facts About Miami City’s History Whether You’re Visiting or Living In The City.
 More Information On The Economy, Geography, And Culture Of Miami